proton-maker/GUI-Pyhon-Personal-Use/README.md

 ## Installation

-To run this application, you need to have Python installed on your system.
-Additionally, install the required packages using the following command:
+To get started with Bosmudasky Simple GUI, you'll need to have Python installed on your system.
+Once you have Python, you can install the required packages using the following command:

 ```bash
 pip install -r requirements.txt
 ```

+## Scripts

+### GUI.py

+This script is the heart of the Bosmudasky Simple GUI, bringing the user interface to life and managing user interactions.
+It seamlessly integrates functionalities from other scripts to provide a smooth and efficient user experience.

+### rewark.py

+This script is dedicated to managing the watermark addition process.
+It contains robust functions to apply watermarks to images within the specified input folder, ensuring your images are protected and branded.

+### file_operations.py

+This script houses essential utility functions for file operations.
+From browsing directories to selecting files, it handles various file management tasks required by the main GUI and watermark scripts, ensuring smooth operation.

 ## Contributing

-Feel free to contribute to this project by opening a pull request.
-For major changes, please open an issue first to discuss what you would like to change.
+We welcome contributions from the community!
+If you have any ideas, suggestions, or improvements, feel free to open a pull request.
+For major changes, please open an issue first to discuss what you'd like to modify.
+Let's collaborate and make Bosmudasky even better together!

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Bosmudasky Simple GUI is licensed under the MIT License.
+For more details, see the [LICENSE](LICENSE) file.

 ## Acknowledgements

-Special thanks to all the contributors and the open-source community for their invaluable support and resources.
+A heartfelt thank you to all contributors and the open-source community.
+Your invaluable support and resources have made this project possible.